 Like many other social media platforms, LinkedIn offers sponsored content in the form of images, videos, or carousels.

 These run similarly to Google’s native ads in LinkedIn’s news-feed and Lead Generation forms.

 Another option is Direct Sponsored Content.
-These ads aren’t published to the LinkedIn page feed, but they still look like a regular post.
+These ads aren’t published to the LinkedIn page feed, but they still look like regular posts.
 The advantage is that you can tailor different posts to specific audiences without bogging down your own page.

 You can also choose to run ads that send messages or emails to a target audience.
-Keep in mind that LinkedIn member can opt out of receiving both, though.
+Keep in mind that LinkedIn members can opt out of receiving both, though.

 If you’re not wanting to go with the “organic look” and don’t mind your ad looking like an ad, they also offer the standard ad formats in text and dynamic that are measured by cost-per-click or cost-per-impression.